Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: Statement of the main results

 where the lowest order coefficient in the part of the expansion corresponding to $E_{\gamma,k}$ is given by

 Here

 \end{Theorem}

-This is proved in Section \ref{sec:proofbackprojection}.
-The other coefficients of the expansion with exponents in $E_{\gamma,k}$ are locally determined, and in principle computible, while the coefficients in the part of the expansion with coefficients in $\Nm_0$ are non-local.
+The other coefficients of the expansion with exponents in $E_{\gamma,k}$ are locally determined, and in principle computible, while the coefficients in the part of the expansion with coefficients in $\Nm_0\times\{0\}$ are non-local.